-As of March 29, 2008, we had \$2,667 outstanding under the term loan component of our credit facility with our primary lending bank (of which \$2,000 was classified as a current liability) and \$12,100 was outstanding under the revolver component (all of which was classified as a current liability).
-As of March 29, 2008, the revolver arrangement provided for up to \$15,000 of borrowing capacity, including outstanding letters of credit.
-At March 29, 2008, we had no outstanding letters of credit related to this facility, leaving \$2,900 of additional borrowing capacity.
-As a result of Amendment Ten effective April 23, 2008, the revolver arrangement now provides for up to \$22,500 of borrowing capacity, including outstanding letters of credit.
+As of June 28, 2008, we had \$2,167 outstanding under the term loan component of our credit facility with our primary lending bank (of which \$2,000 was classified as a current liability) and \$6,500 was outstanding under the revolver component (all of which was classified as a current liability).
+As of June 28, 2008, the revolver arrangement provided for up to \$22,500 of borrowing capacity, including outstanding letters of credit.
+At June 28, 2008, we had no outstanding letters of credit related to this facility, leaving \$16,000 of additional borrowing capacity.

-As of March 29, 2008, our wholly-owned U.K. subsidiary, Ultralife Batteries (UK) Ltd., had \$0 outstanding under its revolving credit facility with a commercial bank in the U.K. This credit facility provides our U.K. operation with additional financing flexibility for its working capital needs.
-Any borrowings against this credit facility are collateralized with that company's outstanding accounts receivable balances.
-There was approximately \$900 in additional borrowing capacity under this credit facility as of March 29, 2008.
+Previously, our wholly-owned U.K. subsidiary, Ultralife Batteries (UK) Ltd., had a revolving credit facility with a commercial bank in the U.K. This credit facility provided our U.K. operation with additional financing flexibility for its working capital needs.
+Any borrowings against this credit facility were collateralized with that company's outstanding accounts receivable balances.
+During the second quarter of 2008, this credit facility was terminated.

 On November 16, 2007, we finalized a settlement agreement with the sellers of McDowell Research, Ltd. relating to the initial purchase price of that company, which resolved various operational issues that arose during the first several months following the July 2006 acquisition that significantly reduced our profit margins.
 The settlement agreement reduced the overall purchase price by approximately \$7,900, by reducing the principal amount on the convertible notes initially issued in that transaction from \$20,000 to \$14,000, and eliminating a \$1,889 liability related to a purchase price adjustment.
 In addition, the interest rate on the convertible notes was increased from 4% to 5% and we made prepayments totaling \$3,500 on the convertible notes.
 Upon payment of the \$3,500 in November 2007, we reported a one-time, non-operating gain of approximately \$7,550 to account for the purchase price reduction, net of certain adjustments related to the change in the interest rate on the convertible notes.
 Based on the facts and circumstances surrounding the settlement agreement, there was not a clear and direct link to the purchase price; therefore, we recorded the settlement as an adjustment to income in accordance with SFAS No. 141.
-In January 2008, the remaining \$10,500 principal balance on the convertible notes was recorded in other income as a gain on debt conversion.
+In January 2008, the remaining \$10,500 principal balance on the convertible notes was converted in full into 700,000 shares of our common stock, and the remaining \$313 that pertained to the change in the interest rate on the notes was recorded in other income as a gain on debt conversion.